DINA-community/Matching-Agent/README.md

 The API documentation can be found at `http://host:port/docs`.

 Your development environment is now ready to use.
-The NetBox and ISDuBA services will be available at:
+If using the fully local environment, the NetBox and ISDuBA services will be available at:

 - NetBox UI: <http://netbox.localhost/> (default: admin / admin)
 - ISDuBA UI: <http://isduba.localhost/> (default: user / user)